 You may report side effects to your national health agency.

 - This drug comes in a blister card that has both the morning and the evening dose in it.
-Be sure you know how many tablets to take for each dose and which tablets go together.
-If you take this drug the wrong way, it may not work as well or you could have more side effects.
-Talk with the doctor or pharmacist if you have questions about how to take this drug.
+Be sure you know how many tablets to give for each dose and which tablets go together.
+If you give this drug the wrong way, it may not work as well or your child could have more side effects.
+Talk with the doctor or pharmacist if you have questions about how to give this drug.

-- Do not take this drug out of the blister card until you are ready to take your dose.
+- Do not take this drug out of the blister card until your child is ready to take the dose.

 - If you are not sure what to do after a missed dose, call the doctor or pharmacist.